capactio/capact/README.md

 # Voltron

-A simple way to manage applications and execute day-two operations.
+A simple way to manage applications, infrastructure and execute day-two operations.

 ## Overview